eq19/feed/_drafts/exponentiation_zone.md

 So basically  there is a power transformation between ***[addition](https://www.eq19.com/addition/)*** of `3 + 4 = 7` in to their ***[multiplication](https://www.eq19.com/multiplication/)*** of `3 x 4 = 12` while the 7 vs 12 will be treated as ***exponentiation***.

+## God Particle

+It has zero spin, even (positive) parity, no electric charge, and no colour charge, and it couples to (interacts with) mass.

 ```note
 In the standard (Mispar hechrechi) version of gematria, each letter is given a numerical value between 1 and 400, as shown in the following table.
 In the Mispar gadol variation, the five final letters are given their own values, ranging from 500 to 900.
 ```